TampaUseRs/speaker-starter-kit/README.md

 1. Submit a [Pull Request](https://help.github.com/articles/creating-a-pull-request/) to the [TampaUseRs/TampaUseRs](https://github.com/TampaUseRs/TampaUseRs) repo.
 To do this:

     1. Fork the [TampaUseRs/TampaUseRs](https://github.com/TampaUseRs/TampaUseRs) repo into your GitHub account.
-    1. Clone the repo to your local computer.
+    2. Clone the repo to your local computer.
-    1. Create a new branch for your slides.
+    3. Create a new branch for your slides.
 Inside the repo folder, run

+        ```bash
-        `git checkout -b my-presentation`
+        git checkout -b my-presentation
+        ```

-    1. Create a folder in `meetups` with the date and short description of your talk:
+    4. Create a folder in `meetups` with the date and short description of your talk:

-        `meetups/YYYYMMDD-talk-topic`
+        ```bash
+        meetups/YYYYMMDD-talk-topic
+        ```

-    1. Add your slides, code and additional files.
+    5. Add your slides, code and additional files.

-    1. Commit these files to your local repo and push to your fork on GitHub
+    6. Commit these files to your local repo and push to your fork on GitHub

         ```bash
         git add -u